 “Baby, I am the garbage”: James Schuyler’s Taste for Waste

-**Note: Just in brief to explain why I think Warhol is worth taking seriously as a thinker: he exposes & sidesteps the proclivities of literary intellectualism, he foresees the vast implications of consumer society, and he deftly utilizes a quasi-narcissist ethos to countervalorize his working class habitus.
+**Note: To explain in brief why I think Warhol is worth taking seriously as a thinker: he exposes & sidesteps the flaws of literary intellectualism, foresees the vast implications of consumer society, and deftly uses a quasi-narcissist ethos to counteract his working class habitus.

 P.S.
 Happy birthday, Andy.
 You would have been 83 today.